 Finding a launch monitor that meets your needs is certainly possible with some research.

-In general, if your focus is indoor use, you should look at camera-based systems like the SkyTrak, EYE XO or GC3, and if your focus is outdoor use, you should look at radar-based systems, although radar launch monitors can perform well indoors too.
+In general, if your focus is indoor use, you should look at camera-based systems like the SkyTrak+, EYE XO or EYE MINI, and if your focus is outdoor use, you should look at radar-based systems like the Mevo+, although radar launch monitors can work perfectly well indoors too.

 Each of the launch monitor options reviewed above offer excellent value for the cost.
 We’ve given you the information you need to make a decision; now it’s up to you to go the rest of the way.

-If you want to be able to do more than just view your numbers on a screen, consider a golf simulator for your home — check out this article for that.
-Full golf simulator packages often include top launch monitors like the SkyTrak.
+If you want to be able to do more than just view your numbers on a display, consider a golf simulator for your home — check out this article for that.
+Full golf simulator packages often include top launch monitors like the SkyTrak+.

 We highly recommend reading customer reviews of launch monitors to obtain useful insights as to how they actually perform.
 This can help you a great deal in the decision-making process.